Humboldt Bay Trail

 Keep updated on regional trail progress and subscribe to the Humboldt Trails Council e-newsletter.

 Three local agencies are currently leading the development of segments of the Humboldt Bay Trail:

 Humboldt County is leading the development of the Humboldt Bay Trail South segment which will provide the interconnecting link between Eureka’s and Arcata’s trail projects.

 The County was allocated funds in 2015 through the State Transportation Improvement Program to complete preliminary engineering, environmental studies, and permitting and to develop engineering plans and specifications for the Bay Trail South project.
 Right-of-way, permits, wetland mitigation, and funding for construction still need to be secured.
 Preliminary cost estimates for construction range from $14 to $16 million.
-Future funding will need to be secured for these components.
 The goal is to have engineering plans, funding and permits in place to initiate construction by 2021.